-Plan Description - The School contributes to the Denver Public Schools Division Trust Fund (DPSD), a single-employer defined benefit pension plan administered by the Public Employees' Retirement Association of Colorado (PERA).
-All employees of the School participate in the DPSD.
+Plan Description - The School contributes to the DPS Division, a single-employer defined benefit pension plan administered by PERA.
+All employees of the School participate in the DPS Division's.
 Plan benefits are specified in Title 24, Article 51 of the Colorado Revised Statutes (C.R.S.), administrative rules set forth at 8 C.C.R.
 1502-1, and applicable provisions of the federal Internal Revenue Code.
 Colorado State law provisions may be amended from time to time by the Colorado General Assembly.
-PERA issues a publicly available financial report (CAFR) that includes information on the DPSD that may be obtained at www.copera.org/investments/pera-financial-reports.
+PERA issues a publicly available financial report (CAFR) that includes information on the DPS Division's that be obtained may at www.copera.org/investments/pera-financial-reports.

-Benefits Provided - The DPSD provides retirement, disability, and survivor benefits to plan participants or their beneficiaries.
+Benefits Provided - The PERA provides retirement, disability, and survivor benefits.
 Retirement benefits are determined by the amount of service credit earned or purchased, highest average salary, the benefit structure under which the member retires, the benefit option selected at retirement, and age at retirement.
+Retirement eligibility is specified in tables set forth at C.R.S. § 24-51-602, 604, 1713, and 1714.